w3f/polkadot-wiki/docs/learn-staking.md

 ## Validators and nominators

 Since validator slots will be limited, most of those who wish to stake their DOTs and contribute economic security to the network will be nominators.
-Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the STF of parachains, and possibly some other responsibilities regarding data availability and XCMP.
+Validators do most of the heavy lifting: they produce new block candidates in BABE, vote and come to consensus in GRANDPA, validate the state transition function of parachains, and possibly some other responsibilities regarding data availability and [XCMP](learn-xcmp).
 Nominators, on the other hand, do not need to do anything once they have bonded their DOTs.
 The experience of the nominator is similar to "set it and forget it," while the validator will be doing active service for the network by performing the critical operations.
 For this reason, the validator has certain privileges regarding the payout of the staking mechanism and will be able to declare its own allocation before the share is divided to nominators.

+> Note that a nominator still has to interact with the network at least once in 84 days on Polkadot or 21 days on Kusama to claim rewards.
+The rewards are not distributed automatically at this point.
+See [Reward Distribution](#reward-distribution).

 ![staking](assets/NPoS/article-2.png)